In year 10 students have 30 lessons a week, these are allotted as follows:

 Spring term

-BTEC unit 2- Managing a music product continued
+BTEC unit 2- managing a music product continued

-BTEC unit 4-Introdudtion to composition
+BTEC unit 4-introdudtion to composition

 GCSE- Purcell analysis developments, Beethoven Analysis Developments and composition 1 completion